 Know Your Rights

-GTW Lawyers specializes in obtaining fair compensation for infants and mothers who have been injured by the negligence or malpractice of health care providers.
-If you suspect that you, your partner, or your child have been injured by the negligence or malpractice of a health care provider, do not hesitate to consult GTW Lawyers today.
+Gingras, Thomsen & Wachs, LLP specializes in obtaining fair compensation for infants and mothers who have been injured by the negligence or malpractice of health care providers.
+If you suspect that you, your partner, or your child have been injured by the negligence or malpractice of a health care provider, do not hesitate to consult Gingras, Thomsen & Wachs, LLP today.